Free Privacy Policy Generator Online

 A compliant privacy policy must disclose: what personal data you collect from users, how you collect it (forms, cookies, analytics), why you collect it (the legal basis under GDPR), how you use the data, who you share it with and why, how long you retain it, what rights users have over their data, and how to contact you to exercise those rights.
 The free privacy policy generator covers all of these disclosures with toggle sections that activate or deactivate clauses based on your actual data practices.

-GDPR privacy policy generator: when a privacy policy is legally required
+When a privacy policy is legally required

 A privacy policy is legally required whenever you collect any personal data from users in jurisdictions covered by GDPR (European Union), CCPA (California), PIPEDA (Canada), or equivalent national or state laws.
 Personal data includes names, email addresses, IP addresses, cookies, behavioral data collected by analytics, and any other information that can identify an individual directly or indirectly.
 Any website with a contact form, newsletter signup, or analytics tracker collects personal data and requires a policy.